orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Example:

-> “This decision record was generated at a certain time.”
+> This decision record was generated at a certain time.

 ### Proof